Frequently Asked Questions

 Who designed the interior of Russ the Story Bus?

-Russ the Story Bus’ interior was designed by award-winning architectural firm LAVA.
+The interior of Russ the Story Bus was designed by award-winning architectural firm LAVA.

 Terms and Conditions

-The services that will be provided by the Sydney Writers’ Festival are as follows:
+The services that will be provided by the Sydney Writers’ Festival are:

 a.
-Visit by our travelling story bus, in the form of a 12-metre long bus.
+A visit by our travelling 12-metre-long story bus.

 b.
-One (1) children’s author/illustrator will conduct a 30-minute talk for students at your school.
+One children’s author or illustrator will conduct two 40-minute talks for students at your school.

 c.
-Three 3m x 3m marquees will be set up by the Sydney Writers’ Festival and weighted accordingly.
+If needed, two 3-metre by 3-metre marquees will be set up by the Sydney Writers’ Festival and weighed down accordingly.

-j.
-Two (2) staff members to manage Russ the Story Bus’ operations: a driver and onboard management.
+g.
+Two staff members to manage Russ the Story Bus operations, which includes a driver and onboard management.

-The services that will be provided by your school:
+The services that will be provided by your school are:

 b.
-Teachers to ensure students book choices are not too far above their reading levels
+Teachers to ensure students select books that are suitable and not too far above their reading level.

 c.
 Teachers to make Sydney Writer’s Festival staff aware of any students who do not have permission to be photographed.